 UNITED STATES DISTRICT COURT FOR THE DISTRICT OF MASSACHUSETTS

-The Court has decided that the lawsuit can proceed as a class action on behalf of an “End-Payor Class,” or a group of people and entities that could include you.
-The End-Payor Class includes all persons or entities in the United States and its territories who purchased and/or paid for some or all of the purchase price for Delzicol or Asacol HD in Arizona, California, Florida, Iowa, Maine, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Oregon, Rhode Island, South Dakota, Tennessee, Vermont, West Virginia, Wisconsin, and the District of Columbia for consumption by themselves, their families, or their members, employees, insureds, participants, or beneficiaries, during the period July 31, 2013 through and until the anticompetitive effects of Defendants’ unlawful conduct cease and also purchased and/or paid for some or all of the purchase price for Asacol 400mg before July 31, 2013.
+All persons or entities in the United States and its territories who purchased and/or paid for some or all of the purchase price for Delzicol or Asacol HD in Arizona, California, Florida, Iowa, Maine, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Oregon, Rhode Island, South Dakota, Tennessee, Vermont, West Virginia, Wisconsin, and the District of Columbia for consumption by themselves, their families, or their members, employees, insureds, participants, or beneficiaries, during the period July 31, 2013 through and until the anticompetitive effects of Defendants’ unlawful conduct cease and also purchased and/or paid for some or all of the purchase price for Asacol 400mg prior to July 31, 2013.

 The following groups are excluded from the Class: